 9 Things You Never Knew Your Dryer Could Do

-That magical permanent-press setting that most people never use is a wrinkle-reducing marvel and gentler on clothes, helping them last a little longer.
+That magical permanent-press setting that most people never use is a wrinkle-reducing marvel and gentler on clothes, helping them last longer.
 The secret?
 It runs a little less hot than a standard drying cycle and switches to an even cooler temperature later in the cycle to help keep wrinkles at bay.
 You can still use your iron for other things around the house.
 Here’s one way.

 For the longest time, clothes dryers didn’t earn Energy Star ratings because they were energy devourers.
-But within the past few years, several models have been released that can use 20 to 40 percent less energy than standard models.
+But in the past few years, several models have been released that can use 20 to 40 percent less energy than standard models.
 Check out what should never end up in your washer.

 Most dryers these days come with a handy sanitize cycle—and you’ll definitely want to take advantage of it.
 Run your germiest clothing through the dryer on that setting, and you can kiss those germs goodbye.
 Try these smart cleaning tips to help sanitize anything in your house.

-Refresh an outfit
+Refresh an Outfit

 Some newer clothes dryers can help you easily get a wrinkled or not-so-fresh outfit ready to go.
 The dryers are hooked up to cold water: The machine heats the water to create steam, releasing wrinkles and adding freshness.